leehelenah/Analyze-H1B-PW-data/README.md

 ### step 4: Build an ETL pipeline for the housing data
 Extract data from S3 -> process them using Spark -> load the data back into S3 <br>

-### step 5: Data Quality Checks - If data schema of every table matches data model
+### step 5: Post-processing Data Quality Checks
+After saving data to spark, check if
+* If number of rows > 0
+* If number of columns > 0
+* If data schema is what we expect to see

 ## Data Scehma
 I choose star schema.
 It's a greate choice as I'm going to join the tables and perform analysis.
 It's easy to understand and build.